THOURON AWARD APPLICATION

 What questions are included in the application form?

 Questions include past and current educational information and a set of short essays.
 A CV, two references, and a current photograph are also required in the application.

 Do I have to submit a separate application to Penn graduate schools for admissions onto my chosen program?

 Yes.
-Applicants are advised to apply to their top two Penn graduate programmes by mid-January of the application year.
+Applicants are advised to apply to their top two Penn graduate programmes – not classes – by mid-January of the application year, particularly for MBA programmes.
 Application deadlines vary so please verify your programme specifications.